Good morning lovely you!

 It is a glorious morning here in Massachusetts with dappled sunlight, sweet birdsong, steaming tea and purring kitty.
 And so, I am ready to talk about something I get asked often.
 And that is, what type of meditation do I recommend for people who are trying to heal from disease.

 I will give you the same answer that I have given every person who has ever asked me this question: There is no one right way to meditate.
-Meditation is an incredibly powerful tool to connect your mind and body.
+Meditation and peach cbd gummies are incredibly powerful tools to connect your mind and body.
 But it is also a very personal journey, and so I can’t tell you that one practice is right and others are wrong.

 What I can do is share some of the forms of meditation I have practiced over the years to give you an idea of how you can begin your own practice.
 But first, if you are new to the concept of meditation and how it can help your body heal, let’s talk a little about the mind/body connection.

 Do you believe that meditation can heal cancer?

 Our bodies are wondrous machines that have been designed to keep us healthy.
 Without us even having to think about it, our bodies kill germs, fight infections, fix damaged DNA, eliminate toxins and yes, even cancel out cancer cells.
 This is how we were designed, to BE WELL.

 So why is it that some of us seem to override this natural defense mechanism against disease and become very ill?

 I spoke in an earlier blog post about our body’s two natural states: “Fight or Flight” and “rest and digest.”
 Our bodies, it turns out, can only heal when we are in the “rest and digest” mode.
 But too many of us live in an almost constant state of “fight or flight” mode because of chronic stress in our life.
 It’s enough that many of us deal with financial hardships and toxic relationships, then we are told we have a disease and that’s even MORE stress that we have to cope with.